-In brain science and in hand-to-hand combat, the person who has the ability to calm themselves under the threat of fighting has the upper hand.
-A person who can calm themselves can use an incidental strategic advantage as well as their faster reactions of their reptile survival brain.
+In brain science and in hand-to-hand combat, the person who has the ability to calm themselves while under the threat of fighting has the upper hand.
+A person who can calm themselves can use an incidental strategic advantage collected by their slower upper brain as well as their faster reactions of their reptile survival brain.

 A friend of mine was once in a bad situation where a group of thugs were threatening to roll him and rob him.
 He looked around, figured it would be easier to defend himself if he were in a small space where one person at a time was going to come at him.
 So he backed in between two parked cars against a dead end wall and proceeded to wait.
 The thugs taunted each other to go in after him; but eventually one of them said, "Look at him - he's too calm.
 He's got a gun.
 Let's go."

-Defending oneself in real fight is a whole different matter too, but again - calm observation and questioning one's own assumptions paid off...
+Defending oneself in real fight is a whole different matter too, but again - calm observation and questioning one's own assumptions can pay off...

 At 24 years old, I was once walking uphill on a one-way switchback to the little Mesa to a party in a remote place in Bolinas near the beach at night.
 As I walked, I began to suspect that someone was behind me, matching my footsteps.
 Was it in order to sneak up on me for some nefarious purpose?
 I shuffled my feet.
 The person behind me matched my footsteps again.
 The houses I was passing had occupants who were on vacation, or gone to bed and locked their doors...
 So I decided my advantage was that he did not know that I suspected what might be going on.